dxw/playbook/src/working-here/pay-pension-and-benefits.md

 A reasonable adjustment is “a change to remove or reduce the effect of an employees’ disability or long term health condition so they can do their job”.
-If you would like to discuss ways of working and reasonable adjustments that will help you, please talk to your line manager or the people manager at any point.
+If you would like to discuss ways of working and reasonable adjustments that will help you, please talk to your line manager or the People team at any point.
 The sooner we know, the sooner we can support you.
 We will never use the disclosure of a disability or long term health condition against you.

-We’ll organise a meeting (or a series of meetings if needed) between you, your line manager, and the people team where we will discuss any difficulties you are facing and how dxw are able to support you.
+We’ll organise a meeting (or a series of meetings if needed) between you, your line manager, and the People team where we will discuss any difficulties you are facing and how dxw are able to support you.
 If there is any additional support we can reasonably give you, for example changes to your working pattern or working environment, we will.
 We need to balance dxw’s financial